numieq/tsa/README.md

 The goal of this repository is to provied theory and methods for handling non-stationary and non-Gaussian noise time series from integral equations point of view.

 ## Topics
 Not all topics of time series analysis are treated here.
-The focus of thos work is on the following topics:
+The focus of this work is on the following topics:
   * Elements of Covariance theory.
   * Generalized Linear estimation.
   * Non-linear estimation techniques.

-Our derivation of estimation methods is done in the framework of covariance theory, with no a-priori assumptions about the underlying distribution laws.
+Our derivation of estimation methods is done in the framework of covariance theory, with minimal a-priori assumptions about the underlying distribution laws.